-Biology Club-provides interactive study and review for students who are taking biology courses.
+Biology Club-To provide interactive study and review for students who are taking biology courses.

-Campus Activities Board (CAB)-develops, plans, coordinates, and implements co-curricular programs for the college.
+Campus Activities Board (CAB)-To develop, plan, coordinate, and implement co-curricular programs for the college.

-Caribbean Student Association-creates cultural and social awareness of the Caribbean community on campus.
+Caribbean Student Association-To create cultural and social awareness of the Caribbean community on campus.

-Chemistry Club-increases students' interest in chemistry through club activities and serves as an informational source for a career in chemistry.
+Chemistry Club- To increases students' interest in chemistry through club activities and serves as an informational source for a career in chemistry.